smallrye/smallrye-mutiny-vertx-bindings/docs/api-translation.md

 # API translation

-The Vert.x Mutiny bindings are generated from existing APIs.
+The Vert.x Mutiny bindings are generated from the existing Vert.x APIs.

 ## Vert.x and asynchronous operation methods